This Day In Writing History

 On August 20th, 1890, the legendary American writer H.P.
 Lovecraft was born.
 He was born Howard Phillips Lovecraft in Providence, Rhode Island.
 He was the only child of a traveling salesman, Winfield Scott Lovecraft.

 When H.P. was three, his father suffered a severe psychotic episode while on a business trip in Chicago.
-He never recovered and had to be institutionalized, as his incurable mental state had resulted from syphilis.
+He had to be committed to an asylum, as his mental illness was diagnosed as a result of syphilis.
 He died five years later.

 After his father's death, Lovecraft was raised by his mother, her two sisters, and their father, all of whom lived in the same house.
 Lovecraft was a child prodigy; at the age of three, he could read poetry and recite it verbatim.
 By the age of six, he was writing his own poems.